somnek/learn-kubernetes/commands.md

 # minikube vs kubectl
 * `kubectl` used to access the kubernetes cluster `control plane` inside `minikube`
 * also `minikube` comes with `kubectl`

+* if pods with name followed by random alphanum, it is deployment e.g. coredns-74ffldkjl-iimxz